 Employers looking to decrease their healthcare costs often rely on workforce adoption of High Deductible Health Plans (HDHPs), which offer both employers and employees lower premiums.
-Unfortunately, this strategy doesn’t always work out if enrollment in HDHPs (assuming employees are given a choice) fall short of forecasts.
+Unfortunately, if employees are given a choice, this strategy doesn’t always work if enrollment in HDHPs fall short of forecasts.

 Rightly or wrongly, HDHPs have been saddled with some baggage.
 Many people have difficulty making the cognitive leap from traditional healthcare plans to HDHPs for a variety of reasons; in part because change is generally difficult for people, but sometimes, it’s simply a fear of the unknown and a matter of not understanding how they work.

-While we certainly aren’t advocating that HDHPs are suitable for everyone, they’re a great fit for some — especially those who are otherwise overpaying for health insurance, meaning that they’re paying high premiums, but rarely using their plans.
+While we certainly aren’t advocating that HDHPs are suitable for everyone, they’re a great fit for some.
+Particularly, those who are otherwise overpaying for health insurance, meaning that they’re paying high premiums, but rarely using their plans.

-Here are some reasons your employees might not be enrolling in your HDHP — and how you can overcome them.
+Here are some reasons your employees might not be enrolling in your HDHP — and how you can increase HDHP enrollment.

-Fear of The Unknown / Lack of Education
+Fear of The Unknown or Lack of HDHP Education

 These are big mental hurdles for people to overcome.
 It seems more expensive, but oftentimes it’s not.
 Once people understand how the plans work, they realize they have the potential to save money, but it doesn’t necessarily seem like that when they are paying out of wallet vs. per paycheck deductions.

-Overestimating Risk / Failing To Consider Net Cost
+Overestimating Risk or Failing To Consider Net Cost

 People tend to get stuck on the potential for exorbitant out-of-pocket expenses with HDHPs — which is a legitimate concern.
 However, the vast majority of the covered population never hits their deductible, let alone total out-of-pocket expenses in a given plan year.

 When we hear the term “high deductible health plan,” we assume the deductible will be “higher” than with a traditional plan, but that’s not always the case.
-Qualified HDHPs, meaning those medical plans which are, by law, allowed to be paired with a Health Savings Account (HSA), must have, for 2018, a deductible of at least $1,350 for individuals and $2,700 for families.
-(They must also cap total out-of-pocket expenses at $6,650 for individuals and $13,500 for families.)
+Qualified HDHPs, meaning those medical plans which are, by law, allowed to be paired with a Health Savings Account (HSA), must have, for 2021, a deductible of at least $1,400 for individuals and $2,800 for families.
+They must also cap total out-of-pocket expenses at $7,000 for individuals and $14,000 for families.

 These minimum deductibles are very reasonable, and even more so when premium savings is taken into account, not to mention optional employer contributions into the HSA.
 That said, the vast majority of employers set their deductibles considerably higher, with many set at levels which scare off HDHP prospects.
 Some employers will then fund a portion of an HSA to offset this deductible, but if your workforce is uneducated when it comes to HDHPs, the nuance of looking at true net out-of-pocket cost is lost on them.